 - A first vaginal delivery

-- A previous vaginal delivery caused a third or fourth degree tear
+- A previous vaginal delivery that caused a third or fourth degree tear

-- An assisted delivery is required, particularly where forceps are used
+- Where an assisted delivery is required, particularly where forceps are used

 - There is a need for an episiotomy or one was required in a previous delivery